To me, an obvious healthy food enthusiast, there is nothing better than making a healthy dinner with fresh vegetables and herbs on a summer day.

 Combining veggies and quinoa with light coconut milk, fresh herbs and cheese creates a delicious casserole that really stands out from any traditional casseroles you are used too.
 And it’s healthy too!

 As all ingredients are already cooked you just need to put it in the oven for the ingredients to “marry” each other.
 Just until the cheese melts and bubbles, for about 30 minutes.

 Garnishing with fresh herbs really helps to bring out the flavours of the casserole.
-Quinoa casserole tastes even better the next day and is great for freezing.
+Black bean quinoa casserole tastes even better the next day and is great for freezing.
 Enjoy!

 - 2 tbsp coconut oil